ckuelker/quick-guide-en-us/DevOps/Hardware/Information/cpuinfo.md

 ---

-There are a lot of useful information in `/proc/cpuinfo`.
-However in modern server boards you have a lot of CPU's and sometimes even more cores.
-To keep the oversight about this lengthy information sometimes this information needs to be a little preprocessed.
-This article is about some small scripts that get specific information.
+There is a lot of useful information in `/proc/cpuinfo`.
+However, modern server boards have many CPUs and sometimes even more cores.
+In order to keep track of this long information, sometimes this information needs to be pre-processed a bit.
+This article is about some small scripts to get specific information.

 ## Model Name